huggingface/transformers/docs/source/en/model_doc/persimmon.md

 This model was contributed by [ArthurZ](https://huggingface.co/ArthurZ).
 The original code can be found [here](https://github.com/persimmon-ai-labs/adept-inference).

-## PersimmonConfig

-[[autodoc]] PersimmonConfig

-## PersimmonTokenizer
-Perismmon uses a `sentencepiece` based tokenizer, with a `Unigram` model.
+- Perismmon uses a `sentencepiece` based tokenizer, with a `Unigram` model.
 It supports bytefallback, which is only available in `tokenizers==0.14.0` for the fast tokenizer.
 The `LlamaTokenizer` is used as it is a standard wrapper around sentencepiece.
 The `chat` template will be updated with the templating functions in a follow up PR!

+## PersimmonConfig

+[[autodoc]] PersimmonConfig

 ## PersimmonModel